ManticoreGamesInc/platform-documentation/src/tutorials/art/scene_creation.md

    Change the color by clicking once on the color block - this will open the Color Picker.

-   Every object in CORE has a material slot.
+   Every object in Core has a material slot.
 You can change the color and material of everything in the scene to exactly how you want it.

    If you would like to edit your materials more, check out [Custom Materials](custom_materials.md).